turri21/SparcStation_Senhor/README.md

 There are two versions
 - SparcStation5 : Single CPU.
 MicroSparcII compatible CPU.
 Up to around 65MHz.
 SS5 is compatible with all the OSes which supported actual Sun4m SparcStations : Linux, NetBSD, OpenBSD, SunOS, Solaris, NextSTEP.
 Some OSes requires a special configuration.
 - SparcStation20 : Up to 3 CPUs can fit in MiSTer FPGA.
 SMP with write-back caches, MESI coherency.
 SuperSparc compatible CPU.
 Up to around 50MHz.
 SS20 seems to work with NetBSD with 3 CPUs.
 This is quite complex code and difficult to validate.
 Linux hardy ever supported multicore on these computers.
 I would like to be able to run multicore Solaris.
 IIRC, the debug monitor (/soft/debugarm) is currently needed to properly activate SMP mode.

+Use OS images in http://temlib.org/pub/mister/SS/ , passwords are the OS names, uppercase and lowercase characters.
+You can also make your own images using QEMU, or a real SparcStation.

+The Ethernet interface isn't enabled on MiSTer.
+It used to work on the Xilinx board with a direct MII PHY.
 ___
 The core requires boot.rom to be copied in games/SparcStation